Vladimir Piniov: Arrest, confessions and suicide

 At this time, police officers were investigating a separate homicide case when they randomly stumbled upon the body of a deceased homeless person.
-Superintendent Yitzhak Gatnio ordered that the case be treated as murder, since the man had peculiar marks around his neck, likely the result of strangulation, despite pathologists determining that it had been from natural causes.
-Coincidentally, a recently detaining juvenile offender reinforced his suspicions, when he claimed during his interrogation that the "dead should stay dead and you can't do anything about it."
+Superintendent Yitzhak Gatnio ordered that the case be treated as murder since the man had peculiar marks around his neck, likely the result of strangulation, despite pathologists determining that it had been from natural causes.
+Coincidentally, a recently detained juvenile offender reinforced his suspicions, when he claimed during his interrogation that the "dead should stay dead and you can't do anything about it."
 When pressed to elaborate further, the boy claimed that the people he was referring to had been buried in the sand dunes.
 Those claims were finally cemented when a sobered-up Svetlana came to the police station and announced that her boyfriend, a vagrant named Vladimir Piniov, openly confessed to her that he had killed several people and buried them in the dunes.
 On November 2, 2000, Piniov was arrested on suspicion of murder.

-In his interviews, Piniov admitted to killing either four or five people, but struggled to remember the exact count because he had been drunk on each occasion.
+In his interviews, Piniov admitted to killing either four or five people but struggled to remember the exact count because he had been drunk on each occasion.
 Despite this, he accurately described where the burial sites were, adding that he would sometimes excavate and even rebury the corpses as he saw fit.
-His rationale for killing them were either personal arguments or attempts to trespass on his territory.
+His rationale for killing them was either personal arguments or attempts to trespass on his territory.
 In his testimony, Piniov also mentioned that he had seen another set of human bones, likely that of a female, having been buried in the dunes, but was unable to recall whether he had killed her or not.
 When asked what happened to his accomplice, "Buratino", Piniov claimed that he had fled to Eilat, but his claims were dismissed by police, who believed that the latter had been killed as well.
 Due to the sheer brutality of his crimes, Piniov was given the nickname "Hannibal" by the investigating officers.